This homemade mushroom salt is simple to make and delicious on everything from roasted veggies to steak, chicken and so much more!

 Mushroom Salt Recipe

 Making this simple Mushroom Salt requires just two simple ingredients – mushrooms and a high quality sea salt, as well as a good quality food dehydrator.
-Shiitake and Oyster mushrooms work incredibly well and are our favorite varieties to use.
+Shiitake and Oyster mushrooms work incredibly well and are my personal favorite varieties to use.
 However, feel free to experiment using what’s available in your area.

 There is no need to spend tons on an expensive dehydrator though — mine has been a champ for several years and was just $50 at my local Best Buy (but you can also find it on Amazon, too).